play-with-docker/docker-machine-driver-pwd/README.md

 ## Getting started

-This driver tricks machine and allows to create / remove PWD instances remotely.
+This driver tricks machine and allows to create / remove [play-with-docker](http://play-with-docker.com) instances remotely.

 Before using it please make sure of the following: